 Once you have an average, subtract 18 days from the length of your shortest cycle.
 This is the first day you're likely to be fertile.
 Next, subtract 11 days from the length of your longest cycle.
 This is the last day you're likely to be fertile.
 Having sex between those two dates will give you the best shot at getting pregnant.

-It’s also a good idea to pay attention to the signs that your body is ready to ovulate.
+It's also a good idea to pay attention to the signs that your body is ready to ovulate.
+Checking your basal body temperature (BBT) is one way to do this.

-Basal body temperature (BBT): This is your temperature first thing in the morning.
+The BBT is your temperature first thing in the morning.
 Just after you ovulate, it rises slightly -- sometimes by less than a degree -- and stays higher until your period starts.
 If you record your temperature every day, you can spot the subtle changes that mean one of your ovaries has released an egg.